The useful skills for hill climbing on a road bike

 Choosing the right road bike

 Technically speaking, you could hill climb on any bike.
 However, choosing the right bike for climbing will improve not only your riding experience, enjoyment, and speed but also feel just right for the task.
-The TRIGON HC series were engineered from scratch with this sole purpose in mind, make it the most capable, the lightest, and the fastest conqueror of mountains.
+The TRIGON HC series was engineered from scratch with this sole purpose in mind, make it the most capable, the lightest, and the fastest conqueror of mountains.
 Tweaked and improved over a few years of development and testing then raced to the conquest of some of the most coveted podiums in hill climb racing on the planet.
 The HC series will be ready for whatever you can throw at them.

 The geometry, carbon layup, stiffness to weight ratio, and general weight distribution of the HC01 have all been engineered with climbing in mind.
-The recent years have taught us that weight is only part of the package when it comes to creating the fastest climbing bike and that’s why the HC01 features aerodynamically optimized tube shapes and a cable management disposition helping you fight the wind with less effort.
+Recent years have taught us that weight is only part of the package when it comes to creating the fastest climbing bike and that’s why the HC01 features aerodynamically optimized tube shapes and a cable management disposition helping you fight the wind with less effort.

-Making a lightweight and yet rigid frame comes at a cost: using the finest fibers and making no compromises when it comes to materials.
+Making a lightweight yet rigid frame comes at a cost: using the finest fibers and making no compromises when it comes to materials.
 That is why we have picked the highest modulus, TORAY fibers on the market, and used them exclusively to make our frames.

 The use of high-end fibers, as well as the specific lay-up, has made the HC01 a pure hill-climbing machine and the numbers are here to back it up.
 The bottom-bracket stiffness is up 8.49% from our RC series & the chainstay stiffness is up 7.83% whilst dropping the frame weight by 8.4%!
 By using a wide tube profile with a pebble shape that has proven to be the stiffest in our in-house testing, we have succeeded at maximizing the power transfer so that nothing you put into the pedals goes to waste.